eugeneman418/NetworkVisualizer/README.md

 ## example
 ### Example
 Launches server for a 5 node network in Zuid-Holland with randomly generated events.
+### DistanceMatrixCalculator
+A small program that calculates distances between nodes on a network.
 ## network
 This package contains functions for simplifying routes and data structure for efficiently retrieving events on a route segment.
 ### IntersectionGraph